Gemba/skyscraper/docs/CONFIGINI.md

-While you can use only the `GBC_v18.sqlite3` standalone, you will not be able to collect the screenshots and available covers when the `GBC_v18.sqlite3` is moved away from the unpacked GameBase DB.
+While you can use only the `GBC_v18.sqlite3` standalone, you will not be able to collect the screenshots and available covers when the `GBC_v18.sqlite3` is moved away from the unpacked GameBase DB as this image data is held in folders relative to the mdb (sqlite3) file and not in the database file itself.

 Finally, use the absolute file path of the `GBC_v18.sqlite3` in the configuration platform section and you are ready to scrape the GameBase DB.